 Windows deployment can be configured using several different methods that provide an administrator with options for control, including how a device is set up, which options are enabled by default, and what the user is able to change on the device after they log on.

 If you want the ability to fully control and apply restrictions on data being sent back to Microsoft, you can use Configuration Manager as a deployment solution.
 Configuration Manager can be used to deploy a customized boot image using a variety of deployment methods.
 You can further restrict any Configuration Manager-specific diagnostic data from being sent back to Microsoft by turning off this setting as outlined in the instructions here.

 Alternatively, your administrators can also choose to use Windows Autopilot.
-Autopilot lessens the overall burden of deployment while allowing administrators to fully customize the out-of-box experience.
+Windows Autopilot lessens the overall burden of deployment while allowing administrators to fully customize the out-of-box experience.
 However, since Windows Autopilot is a cloud-based solution, administrators should be aware that a minimal set of device identifiers are sent back to Microsoft during initial device boot up.
-This device-specific information is used to identify the device so that it can receive the administrator-configured Autopilot profile and policies.
+This device-specific information is used to identify the device so that it can receive the administrator-configured Windows Autopilot profile and policies.

 2.3.2 Managing Windows connected experiences and essential services

 Windows includes features that connect to the internet to provide enhanced experiences and additional service-based capabilities.
 These features are called connected experiences.
 For example, Microsoft Defender Antivirus is a connected experience that delivers updated protection to keep the devices in your organization secure.

 Essential services are services in the product that connect to Microsoft to keep the product secure, up to date and performing as expected, or are integral to how the product works.
 For example, the licensing service that confirms that you’re properly licensed to use Windows.

 Windows essential services and connected experiences provides a list of the most common Windows essential services and connected experiences.